brightway-lca/brightway-documentation/source/content/cheatsheet/lca.md

 * `weighted_inventory` ➟ `weighted_inventories`
 * `score`  ➟ `scores`

-### Stochastic LCA Calculations
+### Stochastic LCA Calculations (Monte Carlo)

-Both `LCA` and `MultiLCA` classes support stochastic calculations.
+Both `LCA` and `MultiLCA` classes support stochastic calculations using Monte Carlo.
 New values for all matrices can be generated from probability distribution functions, or from pre-calculated arrays of sample or population values.

 **Q:** How do I use probability distribution functions in stochastic LCA?